Olegna09/entra-id-identity-governance-lab/README.md

 # Project Scenario

-Contoso Retail Group is modernizing its identity infrastructure using Microsoft Entra ID while maintaining an on-premises Active Directory environment.
+Gelo Retail Group is modernizing its identity infrastructure using Microsoft Entra ID while maintaining an on-premises Active Directory environment.

 The organization requires: